zeyad-mahmoud7/zeyad-mahmoud7.github.io/index.md

         <h3 class="project-name">ZedScan</h3>
         <p class="project-desc">
           An automated network reconnaissance tool that streamlines the scanning workflow for penetration testers.
-          Combines Nmap, Gobuster, and other tools into a unified CLI interface with intelligent output parsing, vhost enumeration, and subdomain discovery.
+          Combines Nmap, Gobuster, and other tools into a web-based interface with intelligent output parsing, vhost enumeration, and subdomain discovery.
         </p>
         <div class="project-tags">